wxf-xiaozhi/apm-sniffer-pro/README.en.md

 #### Description
 Skywalking custom plugin,including Spring RabbitMQ Plugin now.

+#### Branch instructoin
+Use the version of skywalking as the prefix of branch. master branch is idle.

 #### How to use
 Package it and import the jar file to your project